Public sector decarbonisation

-The Programme for Government 2020 to 2021 commits to providing a minimum of £95 million of capital support over the next 5 year period to aid the decarbonisation of Scotland’s public sector estates and to contribute effectively towards wider climate change and net zero targets.
-The support offered will aid public bodies in fulfilling their duties under the Climate Change (Scotland) Act 2009, whereby public bodies must ensure the delivery of their functions is undertaken in the best calculated way to contribute towards meeting Scotland’s climate change targets.
+The support we offer will aid public bodies in fulfilling their duties under the Climate Change (Scotland) Act 2009, whereby public bodies must ensure the delivery of their functions is undertaken in the best calculated way to contribute towards meeting Scotland’s climate change targets.

-- Scottish Public Sector Non Domestic Energy Efficiency Frameworks and Project Support Unit
+2. The Scottish Public Sector Non-Domestic Energy Efficiency (NDEE) Frameworks and Project Support Unit (PSU):

 Any enquiries relating to our work supporting energy efficiency and decarbonisation across Scotland’s public sector can be sent to: firstname.lastname@example.org.